 Cervical Smear Clinic

 The treatment of several diseases, particularly in the field of rheumatology, is increasingly reliant on drugs that, while clinically effective, need regular blood monitoring.
-These blood tests will be carried out by the practice nurses upon referral from your doctor.
+These blood tests will be carried out by the practice nurses or Health Care Assistant upon referral from your doctor.

-This clinic is run by appointment with Pauline Orr, our fully qualified diabetic nurse, in conjunction with the doctors.
+Our diabetic patients are seen by Practice Nurse Pauline Orr, who has a diploma in Diabetes Management in Primary Care.
 Patients are referred to this clinic to obtain appropriate education and advice, to help maximise their effective control and reduce the risks of any complication with diabetes.

 Child Health Clinic - Thursday 11.00am - 12 noon